 Why not use this time to recall an affirmative idea or message?
 You spend a large portion of your week logging in and out of websites and email, so why not use it to remember affirmative thinking or message?

-Ray White, the author of Connecting Happiness and Success, advises, “Make your password a recommendation to be positive” (slated to hit shelves on in June).
+Ray White, the author of Connecting Happiness and Success, advises, “Make your password a recommendation to be positive” (slated to hit shelves in June).
 “One of my most recent passwords was ‘Help2bhappy,’ which reminds me to assist others in being happy.
 I have to alter it every 60 days, so I come up with new ways to demonstrate happiness.”
 This is how to search for happiness in yourself.

 2. Deep breathing should be practiced